Tasks of the guardianship authority

 Why is a power of attorney necessary?

-This is where a power of attorney can help.
+This is where a power of attorney comes in.

 What is regulated in a power of attorney?